EOL/publishing/doc/trait-schema.md

 * `object_page_id`: if the object of the statement is a taxon, this is the value of the `page_id` property of the `Page` node for the taxon.
-* `object_term` link: to a `Term` node for the object of the statement, usually an ontology term for some qualititative choice (e.g. habitat type).
+* `object_term` link: to a `Term` node for the object of the statement, usually an ontology term for some qualitative choice (e.g. habitat type).
-* `normal_measurement` property: if the `predicate` indicates a quantitive property of the subject taxon, then this property gives that quantity.
+* `normal_measurement` property: this value is the value of the statement, indicating a quantity in normalized units.
 * `normal_units_term` link: when `normal_measurement` is present, the
-  target is a `Term` node (usually for an ontology term) describing the units of `normal_measurement`.  (??)
+  target is a `Term` node (usually for an ontology term) that gives the units in which `normal_measurement` is given.
 * `normal_units` property: textual description of the units
 * `measurement` property: redundant with `normal_measurement`, but the value is given as it occurs in the resource rather than normalized to EOL-favored units
-* `units_term` link: when `measurement` is present, the target is a `Term` node (usually for an ontology term) describing the units of `measurement`.  (?? to be removed)
+* `units_term` link: when `measurement` is present, the target is a `Term` node (usually for an ontology term) describing the units of `measurement` as the value is provided by the resource.
 * `literal` property: a string coming from an uncontrolled vocabulary such as is found in certain Darwin Core attributes.